passalis/passalis.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: code and stuff
 permalink: /projects/
-description: You can find here some of my projects.
+description: You can find here code, fun projects and other interesting things that I have worked on.
 It is difficult to categorize them as work or fun...
 So, I decided to use the "fun" tag for what is not in my official research interests.
+You can find all my repositories on my <a href="https://github.com/passalis">GitHub</a>.
 nav: true
 display_categories: [work, fun]
 horizontal: false